Duke Realty Corporation (DRE) Reveals an Earnings Mystery

-Duke Realty Corporation (NYSE:DRE) went up by 1.92% from its latest closing price compared to the recent 1-year high of $43.45.
-The company’s stock price has collected -0.26% of loss in the last five trading sessions.
-MarketWatch.com reported on 11/24/20 that Duke Realty Corp. stock falls Tuesday, underperforms market
+Duke Realty Corporation (NYSE:DRE) went down by -2.25% from its latest closing price compared to the recent 1-year high of $43.45.
+The company’s stock price has collected -0.66% of loss in the last five trading sessions.
+MarketWatch.com reported 4 hours ago that Duke Realty Corp. stock underperforms Wednesday when compared to competitors

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.